Elinor Florence, Author

 Author Elinor Florence addresses the crowd at Danesfield House Hotel in May 2022

-It was thrilling to address the crowd in the great hall at Danesfield House Hotel, one hour west of London, England.
+Back in 2022, it was thrilling to address the crowd in the great hall at Danesfield House Hotel, one hour west of London, England.

 This was the setting for Bird’s Eye View, and I was invited to speak at the Victory in Europe Day anniversary, May 2022.